Dujota/sh-script-boilerplate/README.md

-# Template for writing user-friendly, interactive scripts
+# Boilerplate for writing user-friendly, interactive scripts

 This repo can be used as a base to write more user-friendly, interactive system scripts.